Lost Username or Password? Click here.

 8:30 am - 9:30 am

-Judge's Panel: A Discussion of Science in the Courtroom
+Judge's Panel: A Discussion of Science in the Courtroom, Moderated by Judge Ross Buchanan (ret.)

 9:30 am - 9:40 am